Noaaan/MythicMetals/PATCHNOTES.md

 Midas Gold can now be smelted in a regular furnace.
 Added some weight to rolls to improve Midas Gold Bartering.
 Unobtainium can now be found in Ancient City Chests.
+Palladium Boots now let you stand on top of Powder Snow.

 Increased the durability of the following armor sets (largest to smallest increase):
 - Carmot